zlikavac32/symfony-extras/docs/linker.md

 Indirect linking uses one more tag to describe how arguments are linked.
 This is used in combination with service decoration (read [dynamic-decorator.md](dynamic-decorator.md)) to allow decorating service to define what it's linked with.

-If direct linking were used, every service that needs decoration would have to know about arguments in the decorator template.
+If direct linking was used, every service that needs decoration would have to know about arguments in the decorator template.

 To combat that, linker can be configured to resolve concrete service through resolver tag.
 Property `argument_resolver_tag` defines tag that will be used to resolve single argument.